C4V3/wordpress-ansible/README.md

-# Wordpress Ansible project for IT Security (2. semester)
+# Wordpress Ansible project for IT Security

 ###
 Vagrant versions tested